 - Collect a small sample of urine from the donor.

 - Remove the testing device from the sealed packet.

-- Take off the cap and dip the tip of the device into the urine sample to the level marked.
+- Take off the cap and dip the tip of the device into the sample to the level marked.

-- Remove the testing device from the urine, place the cap on and lay on a flat surface.
+- Remove the testing device from the sample, replace the cap and lay on a flat surface.

 - Read the result as it develops.

 - If only one the control line (C) appears, the result is positive.

 - The cut-off concentration of the One Step Ethyl Glucuronide (EtG) test is determined to be 300 ng/mL.